gzm55/ansible-python-module-bootstrap-role/README.md

 --------------

 - `exxo_version`: default is 0.0.7
-- `exxo_url`: default to `https://bintray.com/artifact/download/mbachry/exxo/exxo-<exxo_version>.tar.xz`
+- `exxo_url`: default to `https://github.com/gzm55/ansible-python-module-bootstrap-role/releases/download/upload-exxo-bz2/exxo-<exxo_version>.tar.bz2`
-- `exxo_untar_flags`: default to `J`, if the remote system can't decompress xz format, we can recompress as gzip, and update this flag
+- `exxo_untar_flags`: default to `j`, if the remote system can't decompress xz format, we can recompress as gzip, and update this flag

 Dependencies
 ------------